-My Classic Technologies (CT) fuse panel arrived over the Christmas break.
-The CT fuse panel is a great solution for upgrading the wiring in classic cars to modern standards.
-It has 15 fuses, 7 relays and 2 flashers.
+I plan to rewire my car with a “home-grown” loom.
+This will be based around the Classic Technologies fuse panel.
+With 15 fuses, 7 relays and 2 flashers it’s a great solution for upgrading the wiring in classic cars to more modern standards.
 A vast improvement over the one relay and two fuse arrangement of a 1962 Jag!

-Here’s some more detail on the CT fuse panel and its application in other Mk2 restorations:
+Here’s some more detail on the Classic Technologies fuse panel and its application in other Mk2 restorations:

 Reference: Valve Chatter and Jaguar Mk 2 Restoration.
-Lin Rose and Eric Kriss have both provided a vast amount of detail on their sites about how they integrated the CT fuse panel into their respective Mk2 Jags.
+Lin Rose and Eric Kriss have both provided a vast amount of detail on their sites about how they integrated the Classic Technologies fuse panel into their respective Mk2 Jags.
 Check out the Classic Technologies site for more information.

 When I disassembled my car, I removed the main wiring loom intact.
 The main loom connects the engine bay, front lights, dashboard, steering column components and provides connections for the remaining wiring: the door switches, interior lights, rear lights, fuel pump and fuel tank sender.
 I didn’t label the connections (although I took lots of photos) as the plan was always to build a new loom.

-To be sure I understood the layout of the current wiring I laid the main loom out on the garage floor and began the task of identifying the key routes and connections.
+We all know that things take longer than anticipated when dealing with our beloved classic cars.
+With this in mind, I decided it would be a good idea to understand and document the connection paths and layout of the original loom, before developing the replacement.
+I laid the main loom out on the garage floor and began the task of identifying the key routes and connections.
 I used the wiring schematic from the service manual printed out on A2 paper, and a continuity tester (multimeter), the trick with this approach is to start with something easily identifiable.
 I chose the horn wiring, which was a mistake.
 The wiring schematic for a 1962 Mk2 Jag makes no reference to a horn relay, and I had assumed that my car didn’t have a relay powering the horns, or more correctly that it wasn’t wired up.
 Having owned the vehicle for a long time such things become ‘fact’.

 I kept going around in circles as the horn wiring didn’t seem to connect to anything.
 Finally, I realised that the relay must have been connected and everything made sense!